Financial planning tools and services to put you on the path to the future you want

-The good news is that most of us are actually living a lot longer.
-Life expectancy is up.
-It’s important to keep in mind that those long lives cost more – a lot more.
+More bad news?
+If you are lucky enough to live a long time, it is important to keep in mind that those long lives cost more – a lot more.

 Some people use life expectancy calculators to try to determine how long they will live.
-While there is absolutely no guarantee of accuracy, here are some of the most respected calculators:
+While there is absolutely no guarantee of accuracy, check out the best life expectancy calculators.

 Even if you knew that you would live to be 100, the answer to the question of how much you need for retirement is still tricky to answer.
 It all depends on how much you spend, if those expenses change over time, if you have expensive health issues, how much of your retirement income is guaranteed for life, etc.

 Perhaps the best way to figure out how much more you will need if you live to be 100 vs. 85 is to use a retirement calculator that lets you change your longevity.